tefaa1/ASK/README.md

 - Users can delete messages they have sent, with the changes reflected in the respective files, ensuring the database stays current and relevant.

 ## Conclusion
 This simulation of ask.fm provides a practical example of handling user interactions in a social media context while showcasing file handling in C++.
-The project emphasizes data management and user experience, making it a valuable exercise in C++ programming.
+The project emphasizes data management and user experience,